ainfanzon/MariaDB_examples/maxscl/failover/README.md

 * In the watch command output, identify the primary server (top right command line window).
 * Identify the master server.
 * Review the __loop.sh__ script.
-> The first attribute in the select indicates where the read came from
+>> The first attribute in the select indicates where the read came from
-> NOTE: Due to the asynchronous replication an insert might not have been replicated, thus the not found message
+>> NOTE: Due to the asynchronous replication an insert might not have been replicated, thus the not found message
 * Validate the IP address in the script matches the IP of the MaxScale server (maxscl)

-secondary server is promoted to Master
-  + the connection fails and cannot recover
-  + server is now a secondary
-  + it is now at the same GTID

-COMMANDS:
+__COMMANDS:__

- clear ; cat /mdb/maxscl/failover/loop.sh
+$ clear ; cat /mdb/maxscl/failover/loop.sh
- hostname -I
+$ hostname -I
- /mdb/maxscl/failover/loop.sh
+$ /mdb/maxscl/failover/loop.sh

-# On the MariaDB Primary server
+> Execute the following command on primary MariaDB server

- SHUTDOWN;
+$ SHUTDOWN;

-# Restart server
+> Restart server

 \> system systemctl start mariadb

 <ins> Test Causal Consistency and Transaction Replay

-TALKING POINTS:
-Uncomment causal_reads and transaction_replay

-COMMANDS:
- vi /etc/maxscale.cnf
- systemctl restart maxscale
+Edit the MaxScale configuration file and uncomment __causal_reads__ and __transaction_replay__.
+Restart MaxScale for the changes to take effect.

-# Identify the new master and re-execute the loop script
+Identify the new master and re-execute the script to see how the application continues to work even though the master server is down.

+__COMMANDS:__

+> Execute the following commands on the MaxScale server

+$ vi /etc/maxscale.cnf<br>
+$ systemctl restart maxscale<br>
- clear ; /mdb/maxscl/failover/loop.sh
+$ clear ; /mdb/maxscl/failover/loop.sh<br>

+> Shutdown the master database server<br>
  SHUTDOWN;